-Other Common Elements On a Freeze Frame Screen
+Other Common Elements On an OBD2 Freeze Frame Screen:

 - You can also check the freeze frame history which displays your previous data.
 It is available from the screen on your mobile devices.